arcusmaximus/YTSubConverter/README.md

 YTSubConverter can produce this file format for you.

-The current version is **1.5.3**.
+The current version is **1.5.3** and is available for Windows and macOS (Linux users currently need to run the Windows version using Mono).
 You can find the change history on the [Releases](https://github.com/arcusmaximus/YTSubConverter/releases) tab.

 [![Download](images/download.png)](https://github.com/arcusmaximus/YTSubConverter/releases/latest/download/YTSubConverter.exe)

 ## Usage
 YTSubConverter is an .ass → .ytt converter.
 You can create .ass subtitles using [Aegisub](https://github.com/Aegisub/Aegisub/releases/tag/v3.2.2).

 Conversion is straightforward: launch the program, open your .ass file and click Convert.
-Alternatively, drag the .ass straight onto the .exe.
+Alternatively, drag the .ass straight onto the .exe (Windows only).
 In both cases, you'll get a .ytt file that's ready for upload.

 The program tries to approximate the look of the Aegisub subtitles as closely as possible on YouTube: